 Pots overflowing with colorful flowers and lush foliage improve any deck, patio or balcony.
 Container gardening allows anyone to enjoy the pleasure of growing plants.
 In the sun, try a fragrant pot of lavender that honey bees will love.
 In the shade, beautiful hostas and begonias will thrive.

-The secret to creating a professional looking container is to leave no open spaces between the young transplants.
-When planting annual flowers in the ground generous spacing allows plants to grow bigger.
-However, planting in pots is different because the limited soil means plants need supplemental water and regular feeding to be supported in a smaller area.
+The secret to creating a professional looking container with full mature plants is to leave no open spaces – if you are using young transplants though, give them room to grow and thrive.
+When planting annual flowers in the ground generous spacing allows the plants to grow bigger.

 Container gardening also adds versatility to gardens large and small.
 Plants lend instant color, provide a focal point in the garden, or tie in the architecture of the house.
 A pair of matching containers on either side of the front walk serves as a welcoming decoration, while containers on a deck or patio can add color and ambiance to outdoor sitting areas.

 Containers planted with a single species such as a bold variegated ornamental grass, can be stunning garden accents.
 Containers planted with a mix of plants are fun to create and offer almost unlimited possibilities of combinations.
 The best combinations depend on plants that feature handsome foliage and flowers that will produce blooms over a long season.